 Israeli security is thorough and slow, very slow, but they are polite and professional and certainly nothing to be afraid of.

 Granted, I was glad I didn’t get a six on my little security sticker, that definitely would have taken a lot longer than the time it took me to get through on my lowly five, and I have heard people say that they can strip search you, look more thoroughly through your gear and get a lot heavier with the questions, among other things.
+My friends experience was nothing more than a few extra questions and her bag searched in a private room, she was back with me not much longer after I made it through.
 Obviously the more of a threat they think you are, the more intrusive they are going to get.
 But at the end of the day all that would have really meant was more questioning and more time taken.
 An annoyance certainly, but not anything to overly concern myself with.

 Just remember to arrive at the airport a little bit early, 3 – 4 hours is enough, just in case they do make you wait, keep your calm and stay relaxed, and you will have no real problems getting through Israeli security at all.